Suadela07/yaletowndog/README.md

-#TWD Client Project
+# TWD Client Project
-This is a responsive client project.
+This is a responsive blog.